It’s not easy to start your own business. Unless you’ve done it before, you often have no idea where to begin.

-Barry Moltz, a respected small business expert, author and consultant, keeps it very simple and clear when advising small business owners.
-He focuses on proving the concept before investing large amounts of money into the company, and clarifies that proving the concept means getting your real target audience on board.
-Entrepreneurs usually tap into their close circles in order to get feedback or users, but Moltz argues that this can be biased:
+Barry Moltz, a respected small business expert, author, and consultant, keeps it very simple and clear when advising small business owners.
+He focuses on proving the concept before investing large amounts of money into the company and clarifies that proving the concept means getting your real target audience on board.
+Entrepreneurs usually tap into their close circles to get feedback or users, but Moltz argues that this can be biased:

 Get real paying customers first!
 Relatives and close friends don’t count.

 5. Create a Game Plan

 Senior columnist for USA Today and small business expert Steve Strauss offers seven steps for small business owners on the best way to get started with their business.
 He believes in practical, real-world methods that work for most companies and emphasizes that each decision should be critically questioned to be sure it’s the right decision.

 1. Self-evaluation: Are you cut out to be an entrepreneur?